2014 Philippine Basketball Marathon: Verification by Guinness

 Following the end of the game, Guinness didn't immediately recognize the world record accomplished by the basketball match and underwent a review by a Guinness adjudicator to determine if there were violations to the provisions laid by the world record organization.

 Access Discovery Channel reported that Guinness wouldn't recognize the feat immediately due to technical reasons.
 Jacque Ruby, chief operating officer of the organization cited two guidelines which states that participants “have to play within the spirit of the rules of the sport” and the other is the prohibition of players from leaving the court.
 Ruby noted that during the "graveyard shift" players are "not running anymore, stays at the other end and just waits for the ball" which he states that "it's not an actual game anymore."
 He also noted that players also occasionally went to the toilet which is located outside the court.

-The guidelines set by Guinness were reportedly strict compared to when compared to those set by The Missouri Athletic Club.
+The guidelines set by Guinness were reportedly strict compared to those set by The Missouri Athletic Club.
 In which a smaller board was used and there was no 24-second shot clock.
 The Missouri Athletic Club attempt was not recorded on videotape in whole and players were allowed to play barefoot.

 On March 30, 2014, radio station DZBB-AM reported that Guinness has officially recognized the new world record set by the Philippine Basketball Marathon.